-Rating A Rating B Rating C accurately uses grammatical conventions, spelling and punctuation in written responses accurately uses grammatical conventions, spelling and punctuation in written responses uses grammatical conventions spelling and punctuation to achieve clarity in written responses critically analyses and evaluates dance works of others using methods, formats and styles appropriate to task and audience analyses dance works of others using methods, formats and styles appropriate to task appraises dance works of others using methods, formats and styles appropriate to task uses a wide range of appropriate terminology to analyse and evaluate dance works of others uses a range of appropriate terminology to discuss and analyse dance works of others uses a limited range of appropriate terminology to support discussion about dance works of others identifies and compares a wide range of distinguishing features of dance works of others, and analyses and evaluates their use in different works identifies and compares a range of distinguishing features in dance works of others, and analyses their use in different works identifies various features in dance work of others, and assesses their impact on the overall work
+Rating A Rating B Rating C accurately uses grammatical conventions, spelling and punctuation in written responses accurately uses grammatical conventions, spelling and punctuation in written responses uses grammatical conventions spelling and punctuation to achieve clarity in written responses critically analyses and evaluates dance works analyses dance works of others in appraises dance works of others in in writing and using methods, formats and styles appropriate to task and audience writing and using methods, formats and styles appropriate to task writing and using methods, formats and styles appropriate to task uses a wide range of appropriate uses a range of appropriate uses a limited range of appropriate terminology to analyse and evaluate dance terminology to discuss and analyse terminology to support discussion about works of others dance works of others dance works of others identifies and compares a wide range of distinguishing features of dance works of others, and analyses and evaluates their use in different works identifies and compares a range of distinguishing features in dance works of others, and analyses their use in different works identifies various features in dance work of others, and assesses their impact on the overall work clearly identifies information, images, ideas clearly identifies information, images, differentiates information, images, ideas and words of others used in the learner's ideas and words of others used in the and words of others from the learner's work learner's work own clearly identifies sources of the information, clearly identifies sources of the identifies the sources of information, images, ideas and words that are not the information, images, ideas and words images, ideas and words that are not learner's own.
+Referencing conventions and that are not the learner's own. the learner's own.
+Referencing methodologies are followed with a high Referencing conventions and conventions and methodologies are degree of accuracy methodologies are followed correctly generally followed correctly creates appropriate, well structured reference lists/ bibliographies. creates appropriate, structured reference lists/ bibliographies. creates appropriate reference lists/bibliographies.